-A common misunderstanding among leaders is that delegating is about giving away tasks you don't want to do.
-The delegation conversation is really a development conversation and understanding how to communicate what is expected, who owns what, and where you want to see members of your team grow.
+A common misunderstanding among leaders is that delegating is about giving away tasks you don't want to do and increasing everyone else’s workload.
+We often refer to this as “dele-dumping.”
+Instead, the delegation conversation is really a development conversation.
+It helps you more clearly communicate what is expected, who owns what, and where you want to see members of your team grow.
 When leaders delegate effectively, they are looking at what responsibilities are no longer the best use of their time and what skill gaps on their team can be closed.

 Below are three best practices to support you in having those delegation conversations.

 The first step for you as a new manager is to look at your to-do list.
 Chances are there are still some things you're holding onto because either you love doing it, no one else knows how to do it, or you don't trust anyone to do it correctly.
 No matter what, if this task or responsibility is not central to achieving your goals or supporting your team, it is no longer the best use of your time.
 No matter how much you love it or how good you are at doing it.

 To get started, make a list of all of your responsibilities and begin to identify who you can delegate some of them to.
 Also look at the amount of time you save by letting someone else take ownership.
 And now, ask yourself: What can you do with that time?

 The second step is to have the conversation with your direct reports, share that you want to delegate some new responsibilities, and see if they have an interest in growing in these areas.
 Ask questions to get a better sense of how they want to develop in their role and if some of your current responsibilities could be delegated to support their development.